 The earthquake has been recorded by local broadband seismometers from GS, N4, TA, and OK networks.
 Even if some of the closest stations are clipped, the subset of five stations shown in Figure 5a offers a good azimuthal coverage of the earthquake.
-We first conduct a point-source inversion of these data to determine the first-order characteristics of the earthquake (focal mechanism, centroid depth) together with a suitable structure model.
-The method used, hereafter MECAVEL, simultaneously optimizes (with the Neighborhood Algorithm of Sambridge, 1999) the source parameters and a simplified velocity model, parameterized by a superficial low-velocity layer above a crustal increasing gradient.
-The searched source param-
+We first conduct a point source inversion of these data, in order to determine the first-order characteristics of the earthquake (focal mechanism, centroid depth) together with a suitable structure model.
+The method used, hereafter referred as MECAVEL, simultaneously optimizes (with the Neighborhood Algorithm of Sambridge, 1999) the source parameters and a simplified velocity model, parametrized by a superficial lowvelocity layer above a crustal increasing gradient.
+The searched source parameters include the strike, dip, and rake of the focal mechanism, the centroid location, the source origin time and duration, and the moment magnitude.
+Waveform modeling in the 1D velocity model is performed with the discrete wave number method of Bouchon (1981).
+In the MECAVEL method, the three-component

-▲ Figure 5.
-Point-source inversion. (a) Local stations (triangles) and optimal source parameters from MECAVEL point-source inversion.
-Note that the moment magnitude is found to be slightly larger (5.71) in the finite-fault inversion. (b) Comparison between observed (thin continuous line) and modeled (thick dashed line) three-component (N, E, Z) seismograms for the point-source inversion.
-Here, data and synthetics are filtered between 0.02 and 0.125 Hz.
-The color version of this figure is available only in the electronic edition.
+Figure 5.
+Point source inversion a.
+Local stations (triangles) and optimal source parameters from MECAVEL point source inversion.
+Note that the moment magnitude is found slightly larger (5.71) in the finite fault inversion. b.
+Comparison between observed (thin continuous line) and modeled (thick dashed line) three-component (N,E,Z) seismograms for the point source inversion.
+Here, data and synthetics are filtered between 0.02Hz and 0.125Hz.

-eters include the strike, dip, and rake of the focal mechanism, the centroid location, the source origin time and duration, and the moment magnitude.
-Waveform modeling in the 1D velocity model is performed with the discrete wavenumber method of Bouchon (1981).
-In the MECAVEL method, the threecomponent displacement waveforms are bandpassed between a low-frequency (F{c1}) and a high-frequency (F{c2}) threshold.
-F{c1} is typically chosen above the low-frequency noise that may affect the waveforms of a moderate earthquake, and F{c2} is mostly controlled by the limited ability of a 1D model for the waveform modeling.
-F{c2} also has to be chosen below the earthquake corner frequency, as the earthquake time history is simply modeled by a triangular source time function.
-In the specific case of the Pawnee earthquake, F{c1} is chosen at 0.02 Hz (classical value for a moderate earthquake) and $F{\rm c2}$ at 0.125 Hz; the latter value can here be chosen higher than in more complex media (e.g., in subduction zones), which enlarges the frequency range and hence the parameter resolution.
+displacement waveforms are bandpassed between a low frequency (Fc1) and a high frequency (Fc2) threshold.
+Fc1 is typically chosen above the low-frequency noise that may affect the waveforms of a moderate earthquake and Fc2 is mostly controlled by the limited ability of a 1D model for the waveform modeling.
+Fc2 has also to be chosen below the earthquake corner frequency, as the earthquake time history is simply modeled by a triangular source time function.
+In the specific case of the Pawnee earthquake, Fc1 is chosen at 0.02Hz (classical value for a moderate earthquake) and Fc2 at 0.125Hz; the latter value can here be chosen higher than in more complex media (for example in subduction zones), which enlarges the frequency range and hence the parameter resolution.
 Another application of the MECAVEL method in a different context can be found in Mercier de Lépinay et al. (2011), where the aftershocks of the 2010 Haiti earthquake are analyzed.

-We show the optimal source parameters determined by the MECAVEL method in Figure 5a and the associated waveform agreement in Figure 5b.
-We find that the focal mechanism of the Pawnee earthquake is consistent with nearly pure leftlateral strike slip on an ESE-WNW-trending vertical fault, in agreement with the alignment of aftershocks reported by Yeck, Weingarten, et al. (2016; Fig. 1).
-The epicentral centroid location, shifted about 2 km in the east direction compared to the USGS epicenter, also favors the activation of the plane delineated by aftershocks.
-The centroid depth is constrained at 5.6 km, that is, well within the Precambrian basement.
-Figure 6b shows the optimized velocity model, whose scope is to represent an equivalent propagation medium, possibly not directly interpretable in terms of real structure.
-We, however, note that the inverted thickness of the shallow layer (about 2 km) agrees well with the information available for the basement depth in the epicentral area (Fig. 6a; Campbell and Weber, 2006).
+We show in Fig. 5a the optimal source parameters determined by the MECAVEL method and the associated waveform agreement in Fig. 5b.
+We find that the focal mechanism of the Pawnee earthquake is consistent with nearly pure left-lateral strikeslip on an ESE-WNW trending vertical fault, in agreement with the alignment of aftershocks reported by Yeck et al., 2016a (Fig. 1).
+The epicentral centroid location, shifted about 2km in the East direction compared to the USGS epicenter, also favors the activation of the plane delineated by aftershocks.
+The centroid depth is constrained at 5.6 km, i.e. well within the Precambrian basement.
+Fig. 6b shows the optimized velocity model which scope is to represent an equivalent propagation medium, possibly not directly interpretable in terms of real structure.
+We however note that the inverted thickness of the shallow layer (about 2km) agrees well with the information available for the basement depth in the epicentral area (Fig. 6a) (Campbell and Weber, 2006).